 - funding or asset and liability mismatch risk the Trustees address this through the asset allocation strategy and through regular actuarial and investment reviews.
-The decision to increase levels of liability hedging was intended to reduce this particular risk; - underperformance risk this is addressed through monitoring the performance of the Investment Managers and taking necessary action when this is not satisfactory; - risk of inadequate diversification or inappropriate investment the Trustees address this by investing in a diversified portfolio of assets thereby avoiding concentration of assets in one particular stock or sector; - sponsor risk the Trustees seek to maximise overall investment returns subject to an acceptable level of risk and, as far as possible, is mindful of the impact of any volatility on the rate of contribution;

-- liquidity risk the Trustees may need to pay pension and lump sum benefits in the short-term and, therefore, address this risk by investing an appropriate amount in assets that are realisable at relatively short notice; - credit and market risks the Trustees accept a degree of each of these risks in the expectation of being rewarded by excess returns.
+The decision to increase levels of liability hedging was intended to reduce this particular risk; - underperformance risk this is addressed through monitoring the performance of the Investment Manager and taking necessary action when this is not satisfactory; - risk of inadequate diversification or inappropriate investment the Trustees address this by investing in a diversified portfolio of assets thereby avoiding concentration of assets in one particular stock or sector; - sponsor risk the Trustees seek to maximise overall investment returns subject to an acceptable level of risk and, as far as possible, is mindful of the impact of any volatility on the rate of contribution; - liquidity risk the Trustees may need to pay pension and lump sum benefits in the short-term and, therefore, address this risk by investing an appropriate amount in assets that are realisable at relatively short notice; - credit and market risks the Trustees accept a degree of each of these risks in the expectation of being rewarded by excess returns.
 Exposure to more volatile assets such as equities is minimised to the extent possible; - counterparty risk The risk that a counterparty is unable to honour its obligation under a contract agreement causing the Scheme to suffer a loss.
 Examples of which include derivative contracts within the Scheme's liability driven investment funds.
 This is managed by the fund manager diversifying exposure across a number of counterparties, using central clearing, collateralising with high-quality collateral (cash or gilts), and ongoing monthly monitoring of counterparty creditworthiness. - leverage and collateral adequacy risk The Scheme's liability driven investments are leveraged, which will multiply the exposure of these funds to certain assets.
 These funds may incur transaction costs associated with re-balancing the level of collateral held within the funds.
 There is a risk that the Scheme will be required to pay additional collateral into these funds in order to maintain the level of interest rate and inflation hedging.
-Should this be insufficient to meet the required top up amount, the Scheme's level of hedging will be reduced. - environmental, social and governance (ESG) factors the Trustees acknowledge that ESG factors can have a financially material impact on the future returns on its investments and the Trustees' actions to mitigate these is detailed in Section 8; and - non-financial risks the Trustees have not taken these into account when deciding the choice of the Scheme's investments.
+Should this be insufficient to meet the required top up amount, the Scheme's level of hedging will be reduced. - environmental, social and governance (ESG) factors the Trustees acknowledge that ESG factors can have a financially material impact on the future returns on its investments and the Trustees' actions to mitigate these is detailed in Section 8; and - non-financial risks the Trustees have not taken these into account when deciding the choice of the Scheme's investments. - Basis risk There is basis risk to the extent to which the Matching Core Funds use interest rate and inflation swaps to hedge the Scheme's exposure to nominal and real gilt yields.
+At present, swap exposure is relatively small and there is a clear yield benefit where swaps are used. - Early Termination A rise in the hedging multiple can lead to the Matching Core Funds being wound up before their normal maturity.
+At this point, the value of the Matching Core Funds would have reduced from their inception.
+This would also lead to an extra cost to investors that would not be incurred if the investments were held to maturity.

-The Trustees will monitor these risks from time to time, particularly those deemed to have high likelihood or significant adverse impact, and will look to introduce further control measures as appropriate to contain the overall level and distribution of risks to within acceptable limits.
+The Trustees will monitor these risks from time to time, particularly those deemed to have high likelihood or significant adverse impact and will look to introduce further control measures as appropriate to contain the overall level and distribution of risks to within acceptable limits.